 Over the past several decades, many efforts have advanced the field of philanthropy, and frameworks have emerged to strengthen and support how donors can create more impact in the world.

 This set of principles and practices has been developed with key stakeholders involved in supporting donors, and guides the Impact-Driven Philanthropy Collaborative (IDPC), which consists of funders and others who are dedicated to influencing individual donors to learn how to give in ways more likely to lead to meaningful change on issues and in communities.

-Guided by clear goals and strong values, impact-driven philanthropists have a passion for solving problems and a commitment to partnering with the people closest to the problems we aim to solve.
-While each person’s journey is different, certain core beliefs can guide us to discover the strategies and solutions that will allow us to do the most good for the causes we care about.
-In an effort to provide further guidance for how philanthropists might do the most good with their assets, we offer a set of principles and practices that flow from these three core beliefs.
+Impact-Driven Philanthropy is the practice of strategically using our time, talents and resources to influence meaningful, measurable change on issues and in communities.
+Guided by clear goals and strong values, impact-driven philanthropists have a passion for solving problems and a commitment to partnering with the people closest to those problems.
+While each person’s journey is different, certain core beliefs can guide us to discover the strategies and solutions that will allow us to do the most good for the causes we care about:

 Impact-driven philanthropy is a personal journey that offers many paths for exploration and discovery